American Perfekt

-American Perfekt is a 1997 road/crime thriller film written and directed by Paul Chart, produced by Irvin Kershner.
+American Perfekt is a 1997 American independent road crime thriller film written and directed by Paul Chart, produced by Irvin Kershner.
 It was screened in the Un Certain Regard section at the 1997 Cannes Film Festival.
 The film stars Robert Forster as a psychiatrist who gives a motorist (Amanda Plummer) a lift after her car breaks down.
 The seemingly good Samaritan's intentions become questionable when the duo run into a traveling conman (David Thewlis) and both abruptly vanish.

 Plot

 While driving alone in the Mojave Desert, Sandra Thomas's (Plummer) car breaks down after a road rage incident with another driver, Santini (Thewlis), who is later revealed to be a notorious scam artist.
 Sandra is offered a lift by soft-spoken passerby Jake Nyman (Forster), who identifies himself as a Los Angeles psychiatrist on a pleasure trip with decisions based on a flip of a coin.
 Sandra intended to meet her down-on-her-luck hitchhiking sister Alice (Fairuza Balk) in the town of Pearblossom.
 However, the rendezvous is once again postponed when Jake's car runs out of gas.

 During a break at a rest stop, the two grow romantically attached.
 They also reunite with Santini, who punches Sandra in the face during a drunken row.
 Based on a coin flip, Jake offers to either kill Santini or make sure he doesn't hurt her ever again.
 She's also given the option to accompany Jake for the remainder of his trip using his philosophy.
 However, the outcome of either toss is not revealed, and Sandra and Santini both disappear.

 Not long after, Jake encounters Alice and gives her a ride, and while there's common knowledge he was with Sandra, the latter's whereabouts are not known.
 When a woman's body turns up at a motel she and Jake were staying at, the remains are identified as belonging to Rita (Balaski), a flirtatious local junkie who slept with Santini.
 Sheriff Frank (Paul Sorvino) and Deputy Sam (Chris Sarandon) don't suspect Jake of wrongdoing based on his clean record and demeanor; the immediate implication is that Santini, a fugitive, was involved in Rita's death and Sandra's disappearance.
 Alice isn't alarmed that Jake lied to police about why she was with him - claiming that she was a pregnant teen "patient" of his - and continues to go along for the ride.